Christine Grahame

 Christine Grahame (formerly Creech; born 9 September 1944) is a Scottish politician who served as a Deputy Presiding Officer of the Scottish Parliament from 2016 to 2021.
-A member of the Scottish National Party (SNP), she has been a Member of the Scottish Parliament (MSP) for the Midlothian South, Tweeddale and Lauderdale constituency since 2011, having previously represented the South of Scotland region from 1999 to 2011.
+A member of the Scottish National Party (SNP), she was a Member of the Scottish Parliament (MSP) for the Midlothian South, Tweeddale and Lauderdale constituency from 2011 to 2026, having previously represented the South of Scotland region from 1999 to 2011.

 Born in Staffordshire, England, and raised in Edinburgh, Scotland, she attended the University of Edinburgh and Moray House College of Education.
 After graduating, Grahame worked as an English teacher in secondary schools.
 In 1984, she graduated from the Edinburgh University again, but this time with a Bachelor of Laws degree.
 After gaining Diploma in Legal Practice she worked as a solicitor.
 Grahame was the SNP's candidate for Tweeddale, Ettrick and Lauderdale in the 1992 UK General election, but failed to win the seat.
 In 1999, she ran for equivalent constituency in the new Scottish Parliament.
 Although she was unsuccessful, she was elected as an additional member of the South of Scotland region.

 Grahame ran for Depute Leader of the Scottish National Party in the 2004 leadership election, but was defeated by Nicola Sturgeon.
 In 2011, she was elected MSP for Midlothian South, Tweeddale and Lauderdale.
 Following the 2016 election to the 5th Scottish Parliament, Grahame was elected Deputy Presiding Officer.
 She held the position alongside Linda Fabiani from 2016 until 2021.
-She has served on the Scottish Parliamentary Corporate Body since May 2021.
+She has served on the Scottish Parliamentary Corporate Body from May 2021 to 2026.